ppaml-op3/insomnia/docs/guide.md

 The declarations are zero or more submodule, type or value declarations.
-Submodule and type declaration each scope over the remainded of the current sequence of declarations.
+Submodule and type declaration each scope over the remainder of the current sequence of declarations.

 Declarations may either be separated by semicolons, or by *layout*.
 With layout, each declaration must begin in the same column as the